← Back to 史記

 使

-In the sixth year, Qin surrounded Han Dan.
-Zhao urgently informed Chu.
-Chu sent general Jing Yang to save Zhao.
-In the seventh year, he arrived at Xin Zhong.
+In the sixth year, Qin surrounded Handan.
+Zhao urgently informed Chu, and Chu sent the general Jing Yang to rescue Zhao.
+In the seventh year, he reached Xinzhong.
 The Qin troops departed.
 In the twelfth year, King Zhao of Qin died.
 The Chu king sent Chun Shen Jun to offer condolences and sacrifices in Qin.
 In the sixteenth year, King Zhuang Xiang of Qin died.
-The Qin king Zhao Zheng was established.
-In the twenty-second year, together with the feudal lords he attacked Qin, but it was unfavorable and he departed.
-Chu moved the capital east to Shou Chun and named it Ying.
+The Qin king Zhao Zheng ascended the throne.
+In the twenty-second year, together with the feudal lords, he attacked Qin, but the campaign went badly and he departed.
+Chu moved its capital east to Shouchun and named it Ying.

 97

 In the twenty-fifth year, King Kao Lie died.
-His son King You Han was established.
+His son King You Han ascended the throne.
 Li Yuan killed Chun Shen Jun.
-In King You's third year, Qin and Wei attacked Chu.
+In the third year of King You, Qin and Wei attacked Chu.
 The Qin prime minister Lu Bu Wei died.
 In the ninth year, Qin extinguished Han.
 In the tenth year, King You died.
-His same-mother younger brother You replaced him and was established, becoming King Ai.
+His same-mother younger brother You replaced him and ascended the throne, becoming King Ai.
 King Ai was established for more than two months.
 King Ai's concubine elder brother Fu Chu's followers raided and killed King Ai, establishing Fu Chu as the king.
 This year, Qin captured King Qian of Zhao.

 98